HOW TO GAIN ACADEMIC CREDIT FOR YOUR INTERNSHIP

 i.
 If you are doing an internship outside the US, you must inform the global learning office and participate in pre-departure training.

 4. Domestic students have the option of doing a “non-credit” off-campus internship.
 You do not need to do the paperwork listed above.
 We still ask that you report your internship at the Career Center for our yearly internship statistics.
-Please stop by our office or email Dan Marlow at [email protected] with your name, your major, the name and location of your internship site, and a brief description of what you will be doing.
+Please stop by our office or email [email protected] with your name, your major, the name and location of your internship site, and a brief description of what you will be doing.